 Headers typically come in two different ways: with catalytic converters (or cats) and off-road (without cats).
 If you plan on driving your Mustang on the street, like most owners, then you want to pick up a set of headers that come with high-flow catalytic converters.
 If you are looking for every ounce of power out of your Mustang and plan to only hit the dragstrip or road-course, then a set of headers without cats will do the trick for you.

 Is A Tune Required?

 Both axle-back and cat-back exhaust systems do not require a tune.
 This is in part why these two options are so popular.
-You can add a grumble to the exhaust note and add a couple horses without interfering with your Mustang’s computer.
+You can add a grumble to the exhaust note and add a couple of horses without interfering with your Mustang’s computer.

 However, if you’re looking to pick up a set of long tube headers, it’s strongly recommended that you get a proper tune to support the new system.
 This is because your O2 sensors will be relocated and will have to adjust to different levels courtesy of the new headers.
-If you do not get a tune, your engine could run too lean resulting in potential catastrophic problems.
+If you do not get a tune, your engine could run too lean resulting in potentially catastrophic problems.
 Do the smart thing and get a supporting tune when modifying your factory exhaust manifolds and catalytic converters.

 Budget-Friendly: Creating Your Own Cat-Back!

 In most cases, there is a more cost-effective option if you don’t want to pay for a full cat-back system but want to get rid of your factory resonator.
 That would be to pick up an axle-back kit and pair it with a resonator delete mid-pipe.